The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Both Trenitalia and Italo run modern trains with amenities such as free Wi-Fi, comfortable armchair-style seats and a cafeteria/bistro service on board.
 On the Milan to Rome route, depending on your train company, there are several classes of travel from standard, second or economy class options to club or executive first class style options.
 Small pets of under 10kg (22lb) are free to travel but be sure to check if this is available on your ticket type.
 You can travel with a dog of any size provided the dog is on a lead and has a muzzle, and you will need to book and pay for this service in advance.
 On Trenitalia, you can take a folded bike or scooter on board as long as it can be carried in a bag.
 Travellers with reduced mobility, as well as those requiring assistance at train entrances, are very welcome on board, however it is advisable to book assistance in advance of travel.

-When departing from Milan, you have various train station options to start your journey from including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
-When arriving in Rome, you can end your route in train stations like Roma Termini, Roma Tiburtina and Roma Ostiense.
+There are a few train stations in Milan to start your trip from including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+In Rome you have a few train station options to choose from for your arrival including Roma Termini, Roma Tiburtina and Roma Ostiense.

 Here are some other resources that might have the information you need